- Home

 Intro

-Mikaela counsels clients on compliance and fiduciary obligations for all types of retirement and health and welfare plans, including public and private sector defined benefit and defined contribution plans, Code section 125 cafeteria plans, flexible spending arrangements, health reimbursement arrangements, dependent care assistance plans, and health savings accounts.
-She provides guidance under ERISA, the Internal Revenue Code, California state law, the Affordable Care Act (ACA), the Public Health Service Act ("PHSA"), the Mental Health Parity and Addiction Equity Act ("MHPAEA"), HIPAA, COBRA, and the Consolidated Appropriations Act (CAA) of 2021, including the No Surprises Act, and the Transparency in Coverage rules.
-She also provides strategic guidance on reporting and disclosure obligations, and helps clients implement best practices for compliance.
+Mikaela helps clients navigate complex regulatory frameworks under ERISA and non-ERISA arrangements, providing strategic guidance on the design, governance, and administration of retirement and health and welfare plans.
+Her experience includes defined benefit and defined contribution plans, Code section 125 cafeteria plans, flexible spending arrangements, health reimbursement arrangements, dependent care assistance programs, and health savings accounts.
+She provides clear, actionable advice under federal and state laws, including ERISA, the Internal Revenue Code, the Affordable Care Act (ACA), the Public Health Service Act (PHSA), the Mental Health Parity and Addiction Equity Act (MHPAEA), HIPAA, COBRA, the Consolidated Appropriations Act (CAA) of 2021 (including the No Surprises Act), and California benefits law.

 Areas of Focus